mind-inria/mri-nufft/docs/trajectory_gradspec.rst

 :mod:`mrinufft.trajectories.io` module helps to convert a trajectory as numpy array to a binary file and vice versa.

+All the trajectory FLOAT's are specified with `float32` always.

 Note that different versions of the binary file format may have different fields and `mri-nufft` supports IO for `version >= 4.1``